 Syntax Description milliseconds The maximum time, in milliseconds (ms).
 The range is from 1 to 3600.
-Command Default The default time is 2000 ms s to signal an overload of t the CPU.
-Command Modes Global configuration (confi g) Command History Release Modification 15.0(1)M This command w 15.0(1)M. as introduced in a release earlier than Cisco IOS Usage Guidelines task gets another watchdo ne command is to stop the process only if it is fatal.
-A og within 12 hours of being assigned the first watchdog, Examples The following example shows how to configure the maximum time in milliseconds (to 1000 that a scheduler can run without flagging an error: ximum time in milliseconds (to 1000 ms in this example) Router> enable Router # configure termi Router(config) # schedul 0 Related Commands Command Description scheduler isr-watchdog Detects if an ISR is suspended or stalled and manages a watchdog timeout on an ISR.
+Command Default The default time is 2 2000 ms to signal an overload of the CPU.
+Command Modes Global configuration n (config) Command History Release Modification 15.0(1)M This command was introduced in a release earlier than Cisco IOS 15.0(1)M. fatal if the task gets another watchdog within 12 hours of being assigned the first ndler has been registered.
+Examples - ple shows how to configure the maximum time in milliseconds (to 1000 ms in this eduler can run without flagging an error: Router> enable Router# configure Related Commands Command Description scheduler isr-watchdog Detects if an ISR is suspended or stalled and manages a watchdog timeout on an ISR.